olcf/hands-on-with-summit/challenges/Python_Conda_Basics/README.md

 One way to install packages into your conda environment is to build packages from source using [pip](https://pip.pypa.io/en/stable/).
 This approach is useful if a specific package or package version is not available in the conda repository, or if the pre-compiled binaries don't work on the HPC resources (which is common).
 However, building from source means you need to take care of some of the dependencies yourself, especially for optimization.
+In Frontier's case, this means we need to load the `openblas` module.
 Pip is available to use after installing Python into your conda environment, which we have already done.

 >>  ---